 The online user experience has changed dramatically over the past decade and users have become more discerning with higher expectations of websites.
 Yet just ten years ago, some business owners thought they may not need a website at all.
 Now, no matter whether you run a cake store or a high-end consultancy firm, an online presence and a well-designed website is a must.

 There has also been a clear shift in terms of what matters when designing and building a website.
 It is not just about creating a website that looks good, although, that is of course an important element for an effective website that attracts visitors and converts them to customers.
-Your website needs to be informative, optimised for search engine use, and it needs to provide an incredible user experience – fast and easy to navigate.
-Continue reading to discover what else is important.
+Your website needs to be informative, optimised for search engine use, and it needs to provide an incredible user experience – fast and easy to navigate – so doing a quick user experience checklist for your website is well worth the effort Continue reading to discover what else is important.

 What is user experience (UX)?